 For the purpose of debt management, the Law School restricts the certification of the Bar examination loan.
 Graduates may have multiple lenders for their Bar loans; however, the total of the multiple loans may not exceed the highest loan amount offered in the market.
 Before applying for a Bar loan, graduates are encouraged to meet with the Office of Financial Aid for advice on the terms and restrictions of the Bar loan.

-Repayment of the emergency loan must be made in the Business Office.
+Repayment of the emergency loan must be made to the Business Office.
 The maximum repayment period is 60 days after the application date, but cannot in any event exceed the student’s graduation date.
 In all cases, however, when the Business Office receives any other fund sources for a student who has the emergency loan outstanding, such funds will be applied first to the repayment of the loan.

 Students must be currently enrolled at Whittier Law School to qualify for the Harris Memorial emergency loan fund.
 No emergency loans can be made before the first day of classes or after the last day of classes for any enrollment period.
 Funds in the emergency loan account are limited and in the event the loan funds are depleted, no loan can be made until funds are available.

 The loan certification process at the Law School is in accordance with the Department of Education (ED) standards.
 It is a goal of the Office of Financial Aid to ensure students take advantage of all available federal loan benefits prior to obtaining an alternative/private loan.
-Thus, the federal Unsubsidized Stafford and Grad-PLUS loans will automatically be awarded in a student’s financial aid packet.
+Thus, the federal Unsubsidized and Grad-PLUS loans will automatically be awarded in a student’s financial aid packet.
 Those who want private/alternative loans and/or do not qualify for federal loans must first meet with a Financial Aid Counselor for advice on alternative/private loans.